splewis/get5/README.md

 Get5 can be interacted with in several ways.
 At a glance:

-1. You can write another sourcemod plugin that uses the [get5 natives and forwards](scripting/include/get5.inc).
-This is exactly what the [get5_apistats](scripting/get5_apistats.sp) and [get5_mysqlstats](get5_mysqlstats.sp) plugins do.
-Considering starting from those plugin and making any changes you want (forking the get5 plugin itself is strongly discouraged; but just making another plugin using the get5 plugin api like get5_apistats does is encouraged).
+1. You can write another SourceMod plugin that uses the [get5 natives and forwards](scripting/include/get5.inc).
+This is exactly what the [get5_apistats](scripting/get5_apistats.sp) and [get5_mysqlstats](scripting/get5_mysqlstats.sp) plugins do.
+Consider starting from those plugins and making any changes you want (forking the get5 plugin itself is strongly discouraged; but just making another plugin using the get5 plugin api like get5_apistats does is encouraged).

 1. You can read [event logs](https://github.com/splewis/get5/wiki/Event-logs) from a file on disk (set by ``get5_event_log_format``), through a RCON connection to the server console since they are output there, or through another sourcemod plugin (see #1).